In Arizona, students looking to earn their GED diploma have to pass the four separate GED subtests at one of Arizona’s testing centers or online.

 - You cannot be signed up for any other educational program.

-- In Arizona, GED testing is open to students that are at least 16 years old.
+- In Arizona, GED testing is open to students who are at least 16 years old.

 - 16 and 17-year-olds must, however, meet additional requirements.
 They must, for example, be officially withdrawn from their schools and have permission from a parent or guardian.